White Sox vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has five doubles, six home runs, 21 walks and 25 RBI (35 total hits).
-He has swiped six bases.
+- Kyle Tucker has 36 hits with five doubles, six home runs, 21 walks and 25 RBI.
+He's also stolen six bases.

-- Tucker has picked up a hit in two games in a row.
-During his last five outings he is batting .167 with a double, two walks and two RBI.
+- Tucker enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .158 with a double, a walk and an RBI.

 Tucker Recent Games